 In our opinion, the question of whether to become regulated or not is not a dilemma.
 Operating unregulated leaves you with dubious target markets that do not make large deposits, if their credit cards even go through, turning your brokerage to a mediocre business, going after the lowest hanging fruit.

 Instead get regulated, comply with the required bureaucracies, and make sure that your brokerage can, and does, target markets with as much potential as possible.
-Remember that in this industry, it is easier to catch one big fish in good water than 20 small fish in a swamp.
+Remember that in this industry, it is better to catch one big fish in good water than 20 small fish in a swamp.